From the physics published in his lifetime, William Gilbert or William Gilberd (1544-1603) seemed like Galileo to

 It is to be noted that Gilbert did not conclude that magnets or magnetic signals contained contrary properties because they attracted iron and did not attract ice.
 Gilbert like Newton taking science as not allowing actual contradictions, saw the difference as being in iron and ice having different responses, without any contradiction, to the same unitary thing.
 Einstein and others unfortunately later made what is maybe an anti-science mistake of taking light (and particles) as both being wave and being not-wave, and adopted the self-contradictory self-disproved 'Duality Theory' instead of accepting that different responses as to light do not imply different source properties as of light.

 One substantial problem for Gilbert's theorising came from magnetism being one the most complex of the physical forces, so his many measured experiments could not yield him the simple mathematical laws that Newton was to later develop in applying Gilbert's theory to gravity.
 While the other physical forces are simpler central attraction or repulsion forces, magnetism involves poles and includes turning or partial-rotation responses and magnetization responses.
 And these different magnetic responses to the same signal operate at different ranges, so that apparent signal range is clearly less a property of the signal than an indicator of response sensitivities.
 Gilbert often refers to electric force as 'a simple attraction' and to gravity as 'that simple straight motion to a centre' and clearly considered more complex magnetism as a force of more interest to physics.
 Of course a simple attraction can help with more complex motions like orbits if acting in conjunction with body momentum or other force sources.
+And Newton noted, in his Principia Book 3 Proposition 6 Cor 5, that 'the power of magnetism in receding from the magnet decreases not in the duplicate but almost in the triplicate proportion of distance' as far as Newton's crude by his word magnetism experiments showed assumedly regarding magnetic attraction.
+(Some magnetic effects are said to work at greater distance than others, and some to work slower, but maybe not all of the magnetic effects have been well studied.
+If signals go to the same distance and are the same speed but responses and response times differ then that would seem to prove that a signal-response effect is indeed involved and William Gilbert concluded that he had proven that.
+Of course magnetism experiments could be done today with greater accuracy using electromagnets though it seems no physicist has done much on that.)

 Though Gilbert had been a Cambridge university examiner in mathematics, he somewhat distrusted mathematical deduction as being mere logical philosophising as against being experimental proof science, and so stood by minimal logic and minimal mathematics.
 But maybe the idea of an experimental philosophy against conjectural philosophy needed to be combined with the idea of an experimental mathematics against conjectural mathematics ?
 And a bigger problem to developing his theory further was the fact that his knowledge of mechanics and motion being pre-Newton and pre-Galileo was limited.
 A couple of bits of Gilbert were disproved by later experiments, but were entirely inessential to his theory.
 Kepler unintentionally showed that good mathematics could be successful even within a poor explanation physics, but not until Newton was Gilbert's 'attraction theory' properly mathematised.
 In the 1720's, Voltaire thought that the English favoured (Gilbert-)Newton attraction physics while the French favoured Descartes push physics - Voltaire - but really perhaps only the English public and not English physicists.

 The old legal joke "There are three types of unreliable witnesses : simple liars, damned liars, and experts.", was made a statistics joke as "There are three kinds of lies : lies, damned lies, and statistics."
 But some supporters of experimental 'real' science might prefer "There are three types of doubtful science : hypotheses, science fiction, and mathematics."
+And while at the same time as Gilbert studied magnetism, Galileo studied gravity.
+But gravity produces only one simple unselective attraction effect.
+Magnetism produces selective attraction, repulsion, orientation and induction effects.
+And still Gilbert produced a rather better explanation for magnetism than Galileo did for gravity.
+Gilbert who argued strongly against over-theorising was undoubtedly the better at theorising.

 While Gilbert produced his useful working mini-magnetic-planet models ('Terrellas'), nobody has made useful working mini gravitational planet models as gravity seems insignificant for normal small bodies and atomic repulsions prevent substantial object compression.
 (Strangely perhaps it has not yet proved possible to use the fact that groups of neutrons or neutrinos should be more easily compressible.)
 But with todays radio-control technology it is possible to produce robots or drones that mimic gravitational behaviours.
 Designing such with spin and a single receptor and single engine with delays would add significant constraints that might maybe give Einsteinian maths to basically Newtonian response, though spin in space itself involves no effort.
 A range of different alternatives for mimicking gravitation would certainly be possible as discussed in our Gravity section, but it would significantly expand the possibilities for actual astronomical experiments and more.